meteocat/pymica/docs/source/ht_clusters.rst

 These regions can be delimited by administrative boundaries, climatically or as in the present case, automatically.

-We’ll use the K-Means algorithm to group statations.
+We’ll use the K-Means algorithm to group stations.
 It is implemented using `SciKit-Learn <https://scikit-learn.org/stable/>`__ package.

 First, we’ll load the required modules from PyMica package, in this